MarcosBianchii/Neural-Network/README.md

 # nn.h (WIP)

-###### needs updating...

 This framework is an implementation of a neural network made in C. It can accomodate any number of layers and neurons.
 It is also possible to use different activation functions per layer.
 The framework is designed to be as easy to use as possible.
+It trains the network using gradient descent and backpropagation.

 ## Usage
 ```bash
 $ ./build.sh # Compile and run
 $ ./main     # Run
 ```
 The user of the framework only needs to specify the architecture of the neural network and the activation functions for each layer.
-The framework will take care of managing the matrix operations and training of the neural network.
+The framework will take care of managing the matrix operations and training the neural network.

 ## Example
 ```C